ctz/ctz.github.com/_posts/2015-11-23-key-storage-with-u2f.md

 be told if a key is abandoned by its verifier, so eventually it will run out of persistent storage.

-The only sensible way of achieving this: to have some per-device secret, and generate private keys deterministically by hashing this secret with a nonce.
+There are two ways of achieving this:

+1. have some per-device secret, and generate private keys deterministically by hashing this secret together with a nonce.
 The key handle is then merely this nonce.
 This is, in fact, almost exactly what [yubico does][yubicou2f].
+2. have some per-device key, use this to encrypt the private key material.
+Key handles are then just ciphertexts.

+**Note that if a U2F device produces key handles which contain the public key in plaintext, this whole scheme fails catastrophically.** This isn't under our control, but it seems extremely unlikely.

-## ECDSA
+## ECDSA public key recovery
 A not well-known property of ECDSA: given a message and a valid signature over it, you can derive the corresponding public keys.
 There are two such public keys for each signature, and one is the 'correct' one (ie. pairs up with the original signing key).